MathieuKruk/NaZdrowie-Restaurant-V1/README.md

 # Na Zdrowie Restaurant:

 <ul>
-  <li>Real-time chat is a dynamic website application.</li>
+  <li>Na Zdrowie is a dynamic website application made for a fictionnal restaurant.</li>
-  <li>It provides a secure and anonymous chat service that respects the user privacy.</li>
+  <li>It provides a good visibility for customers</li>
-  <li>It has been developed especially for the urban culture.</li>
 </ul>

 ℹ️ Development started on 06/09/2019.